 The Company evaluates goodwill on an annual basis in the fourth quarter or more frequently if management believes indicators of impairment exist.
 Such indicators could include, but are not limited to: (1) a significant adverse change in legal factors or in business climate, (2) unanticipated competition, or (3) an adverse action or assessment by a regulator.
 The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 If management concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, management conducts a two-step quantitative goodwill impairment test.
 The first step of the impairment test involves comparing the fair value of the applicable reporting unit with its carrying value.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, management performs the second step of the goodwill impairment test.
-The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
+The second step of the affected reporting unit's goodwill with the carrying value of that goodwill.
 The amount, by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
-No triggering events indicating goodwill impairment occurred during the six months ended June 30, 2019.
+No triggering events indicating goodwill impairment occurred during the nine months ended September 30, 2019.